The Guide to Filing for Bankruptcy in Ontario

 Which of your debts are eliminated in a bankruptcy?

-If you have unsecured consumer debt and some time has passed since your date of last payment then you might be able to take advantage of the expiry of a limitation period to avoid having to pay a penny on these debts.
+If you have unsecured consumer debt and some time has passed since the date of your last payment, you might be able to take advantage of the expiry of a limitation period to avoid having to pay anything on these debts.
 The statute of limitations is:

 - Child support and spousal support obligations

 - Student loans in circumstances where you have not ceased attending school for a minimum of seven years